hongshin/OperatingSystem/POLICY.md

   * Or, missing more than 7 class meetings

-  * Or, not taking midterm or final exam
+  * Or, not taking an exam (e.g., midterm, final exam)

 c.f.
 [Handong CSEE Code of Academic Ethics](http://csee.handong.edu/wp-content/uploads/2018/02/HGU-CSEE-Standard_English_v0.2.pdf)